ShiftLeftSecurity/scan-docs/docs/integrations/vscode.md

 ## Install

 1. Install or upgrade [Visual Studio Code](https://code.visualstudio.com/).
 Requires version 1.41.0 or higher.
-2. Open up the extensions tab (Ctrl + Shift + X) and search for "ShiftLeft Scan".
+2. Open up the extensions tab (Ctrl + Shift + X) and search for "Scan".
 Click "Install"
 3. Alternatively, Quick Open (Ctrl + P)m paste the follwing command `ext install shiftleftsecurity.shiftleft-scan` and press enter.
 4. Reload VS Code
-5. Install Docker Desktop for performing ShiftLeft Scan
+5. Install Docker Desktop for performing Scan

 ## Use

-1. Perform a ShiftLeft Scan by using the `Perform Security Scan` option in the results window.
-Or in the Command Palette (Ctrl+Shift+p or ⌘+⇧+p) type "ShiftLeft: Security Scan" or use the hotkey (Ctrl+l then Ctrl+p)
+1. Perform a Scan by using the `Perform Security Scan` option in the results window.
+Or in the Command Palette (Ctrl+Shift+p or ⌘+⇧+p) type "Scan: Security Scan" or use the hotkey (Ctrl+l then Ctrl+p)
 2. Results will show up on the **Scan Findings** panel
 3. Click the result you're investigating.
 The editor will navigate to the location

 ### Monorepo support

 While working with large monorepo based repositories, configure the application root to limit the scanning to specific application directories.
-To do this, go to Preferences and search for "ShiftLeft".
+To do this, go to Preferences and search for "Scan".
 Specify the `App Root` as shown below:

 ![AppRoot Preference](https://raw.githubusercontent.com/ShiftLeftSecurity/scan-action/master/docs/readmeImages/vscode-pref.png?raw=true)